Task-Adaptive Parameter-Efficient Fine-Tuning for Weather Foundation Models: Introduction

 This limitation has spurred interest in Weather Foundation Models (WFMs), large-scale pre-trained models that leverage massive data to acquire generalized representations of atmospheric processes \citep{nguyen2023climax,bodnar2024aurora,schmude2024prithvi, zhao2024weathergfm}.
 Fine-tuning is then applied to transfer the pre-trained model’s knowledge, enabling it to achieve promising performance on downstream tasks.
 Nevertheless, as the scale of these models increases \citep{bodnar2024aurora,schmude2024prithvi}, so too does the challenge of fine-tuning them effectively and efficiently for downstream tasks.
 Full fine-tuning, which adjusts the entire model per task, is computationally prohibitive due to escalating resource demands.
 Furthermore, maintaining distinct parameter sets per task creates storage bottlenecks when scaling to large models with multi-task scenarios.

 In light of these challenges, Parameter-Efficient Fine-Tuning (PEFT) techniques prevalent in natural language processing and computer vision have shown great promise \citep{hu2022lora,jia2022visual,zhang2025parameter}, which seeks to potentially match or even exceed the performance of full fine-tuning with a minimal number of trainable parameters updates.
 These methods not only facilitate more effective adaptation to novel tasks but also preserve the pre-existing knowledge within the foundation models.
 However, the weather downstream tasks are inherently diverse, encompassing a wide range of objectives.
 This diversity poses significant challenges when adapting pre-trained models to these tasks, as the varying characteristics of each task make it difficult to apply a one-size-fits-all approach.
-First, unlike the standardized three-channel RGB inputs of vision models or the unified word embedding space of language models, meteorological data involve a wide variety of variables (\eg, temperature and humidity), resolutions (\eg, 1.40625$^{\circ}$ and 0.25$^{\circ}$), and spatiotemporal coverage (\eg, global versus regional) across tasks.
-These complexities require models to adapt to the varying characteristics inherent in each downstream task.
-Moreover, a critical limitation of most existing PEFT approaches is their tendency to apply the same set of trainable parameters across different downstream tasks (Figure \ref{fig:background}).
-These methods fail to account for the fact that different parameters may play varying roles in different tasks.
-For example, parameters relevant for regional precipitation forecasting may differ from those critical for meteorological downscaling.
+Unlike the standardized three-channel RGB inputs of vision models or the unified word embedding space of language models, meteorological data involve a wide variety of variables (\eg, temperature and humidity), resolutions (\eg, 1.40625$^{\circ}$ and 0.25$^{\circ}$), and spatiotemporal coverage (\eg, global versus regional) across tasks. { First, these variables are distinct physical quantities governed by fluid dynamics equations.
+Crucially, the correlations between these variables change depending on the task.
+Second, resolution in weather is not merely a spatial dimension but a physical regime.
+Changing resolution, \eg, from 5.625$^{\circ}$ to 0.25$^{\circ}$, fundamentally alters the governing physics, transmitting from hydrostatic, large-scale dynamics to non-hydrostatic, convective-scale processes.
+Third, weather data is inherently spherical and multi-dimensional, often requiring simultaneous reasoning across vast spatiotemporal scales.
+Tasks at different spatiotemporal scales impose distinctly different demands on the model’s feature hierarchies.}